topasmc/topas-docs/getting-started/citation.rst

 If you use TOPAS, please be sure to cite the following paper (`PubMed <https://www.ncbi.nlm.nih.gov/pubmed/23127075>`_):

 Perl J, Shin J, Schumann J, Faddegon B, Paganetti H. TOPAS: an innovative proton Monte Carlo platform for research and clinical applications.
 Med Phys.
-2012 Nov; 39(11):6818-37.
+2012; 39(11):6818-37.

 Here is a BibTeX entry to aid use within LaTeX: